Mental health care (partial hospitalization)

 • Transportation to or from mental health care services

-• Support groups that bring people together to talk and socialize (This is different from group psychotherapy, which is covered.)
+• Support groups that bring people together to talk and socialize (this is different from group psychotherapy, which is covered.)

 • Testing or training for job skills that isn't part of your mental health treatment